noSweatSuperDry/Shot-Data-Statistics/README.md

 # What is the purpose of this SAP ?
-We just made a demo page to show shooting data.
+We just made a demo page to show shooting data using recharts, redux, redux-toolkit